cyberomin/cyberomin.github.io/_posts/2016-08-13-learn-to-code.markdown

 It's estimated that over the next decade, there will be about [1 million STEM](http://www.bls.gov/opub/mlr/2015/article/stem-crisis-or-stem-surplus-yes-and-yes.htm) roles that will not be filled in the US alone.
 I’m not exactly sure what our own(Nigeria) numbers will be, but conservatively, I will put it at 10,000.
 Those are some staggering numbers.
 Anybody, that begins today and position themselves for that tomorrow, will be able to take advantage of these opportunities.

 Today, you don't have to attend an ivy league school in order to learn to code, resources are a dime a dozen.
 From Khan Academy to Udacity, Coursera, EDX, Code.org, etc. All of these places offer high quality learning resources and in most cases, these materials are always free.
 FREE.
 YouTube is another great place for awesome resources, I can't count how many times I have had to turn to YouTube to learn a new piece of technology or a solve problem.
-Beside these places, fora like Quora and Q&A sites like Stackoverflow exist for asking questions and finding help and the beautiful thing about Stackoverflow is that before you even ask a question, there js a high likelihood that the answer already exist, that means someone at some point have had to ask these questions — your experience and learning process isn’t peculiar.
+Beside these places, fora like Quora and Q&A sites like Stackoverflow exist for asking questions and finding help and the beautiful thing about Stackoverflow is that before you even ask a question, there is a high likelihood that the answer already exist, that means someone at some point have had to ask these questions — your experience and learning process isn’t peculiar.

 In today's world, there's absolutely no excuse not to learn anything and the other amazing thing is that people are willing to help, you just need to ask the right questions.
 Tens of thousands of people take time out of their busy schedule to write high quality articles that walk you through simple "How Tos" all the way to some really complex technologies.

-Conferences, more than ever, are sharing recorded videos of their events online, what that means is that, you have access to the same quality of information like the person that attended these event physically and also spent hundreds of Dollars in conference fees and logistics.
+Conferences, more than ever, are sharing recorded videos of their events online, what that means is that, you have access to the same quality of information like the person that attended these events physically and also spent hundreds of Dollars in conference fees and logistics.

 Companies are organising tech talks and putting out those resources for everyone and they are doing this free.
 These same companies are open sourcing some of their core technologies for the greater good of the community.
 That means you have access to the same quality of tools like a Google or a Facebook engineer.
 The only thing required of you is to seek these information and use them to your advantage.